 You might think that a switch is so simple that any one will do.
 But for heavy duty applications, there’s a few features that can make the difference between a long-lasting solution, and a piece of junk that gets replaced in 3 months.

-This is likely the reason you are here.
 Standard smart switches can only handle at most 15 Amps.
-The switches I found can handle between 30-50A.
+The switches I found can handle up to 40A.

 Wires for heavy duty applications need to be thick.
 The low gauge, stiff wires can be difficult to route in small spaces.
 Therefore, ample room to work inside the enclosure can be a big plus, especially if you need to connect more than one device.